 The global business climate is rapidly changing, causing compliance and fraud issues to become more complex as well.
 Many organizations are under the impression that their fraud compliance standards are good enough, yet this is most likely not the case.
 Companies must update their spending policies as new security threats are detected.
 This is how businesses need to work actively to prevent fraud and mitigate risk.

-Surge in frauds have caused a significant monetary burden for the financial institutions associated with the crimes being committed.
+The surge in fraud has caused a significant monetary burden for the financial institutions associated with the crimes being committed.
 It has also led to the exploitation of ineffective fraud rules and regulations.
 In order to face these challenges, businesses must take steps to create robust fraud and risk management standards.

 For many organizations, fraud prevention, AML/KYC is still a matter of ticking boxes.
 This should not be the goal.
 Companies need to proactively prevent litigation or fines.
 They should find real value in the processes of complying with regulations.
-To actively and effectively fight fraud, cost-value of products that may decrease fraud like identity verification must be added back to fraud prevention schemes.
+To actively and effectively fight fraud, the cost-value of products that may decrease fraud, like identity verification, must be added back to fraud prevention schemes.
 Employees must understand why maintaining these programs is important beyond simply avoiding regulatory fines.

 Instead of reacting to breaches after they occur, companies should proactively anticipate them before they ever happen.
-This will reduce the amount of fraud related crimes within organizations and boost their credibility as fraud mitigation is maintained.
-Proactive approach is the most cost-effective choice.
+This will reduce the amount of fraud-related crimes within organizations and boost their credibility as fraud mitigation is maintained.
+A proactive approach is the most cost-effective choice.

 IDMERIT has created a suite of fraud prevention solutions that work to reverse this damaging trend in fraud prevention.
 The solutions will detect and minimize identity fraud, provide frictionless online fraud detection, helps your company comply with regulations, prevent money laundering, manage data breaches and improve operational efficiencies.